Ask a question, get an answer. Read on for Frequently Asked Questions about StoryStudio Chicago.

 Unfortunately, we do not allow students to come and sit in classes they have not registered for.
 We have limited seating for each class.
 If you’d like to see what our classes are like, we hold Open Houses each term, giving you a taste of the Studio space and our teaching methods.
 Additionally, we are happy to connect you with former students of classes who are willing to give testimony.

 Our popular Youth Creative Writing Summer Camps are open to young writers in grades 5 through 12.
-Our regular term classes are unable to accommodate anyone under the age of 18, but we hope to provide more programs for youth very soon.
+Occasionally we have some craft classes throughout the year, as well.
+Our regular term classes are unable to accommodate anyone under the age of 18.

 We offer Manuscript Consultation services, as well as one-on-one coaching for additional pricing.
 Whether you want someone to read and give feedback on a couple of your novel chapters, or help you craft a query letter for agents, our instructors will work with you on a monthly basis.